pikatchu/closedsource/book/0050-inquisitor.md

 She paused, then added in a whisper.

-“Guess who’s in that program?”
+“Guess who's in that program?”

-Leo’s expression darkened.
+Leo's expression darkened.
 “Marcus.”

 Jenny nodded.